SubhashPatibandla/CICD-Repository/jenkins-maven-sonar-demo/JenkinsConfig.md

 SonarQube Scanner Plugin (for SonarQube integration).

-GitHub Integration Plugin (for webhooks and GitHub triggers)
+GitHub Integration Plugin (for webhooks and GitHub triggers).

 After installation, restart Jenkins if prompted.